 Facebook is also a fan of employees autonomy.
 They follow a Self-Determination Theory which says autonomy is one of our instinctive psychological needs: „Conditions supporting the individual’s experience of autonomy, competence, and relatedness foster the most volitional and high quality forms of motivation and engagement for activities, including enhanced performance, persistence, and creativity.“

-How to establish autonomous workplace
+How to establish an autonomous workplace

 First of all, change the way you think about organizations currently.